Robert Baldwin: Reform transformed

 The Baldwinite reformers were not a political party.
-With their primary aim achieved, the center could no longer hold.
+With their primary aim achieved, the centre could no longer hold.
 Internal dissensions soon began to appear, and in 1851 Baldwin resigned.
 The special struggle leading to his resignation was an attempt to abolish the Court of Chancery of Upper Canada, whose constitution was due to a measure introduced by Baldwin in 1849.
 The attempt, though defeated, had been supported by a majority of the representatives from Upper Canada, and Baldwin's fastidious conscience took it as a vote of confidence.
 A deeper reason was his inability to approve of the advanced views of the Radicals, or "Clear Grits," as they came to be called.
 On seeking re-election in York, he declined to give any pledge on the burning question of the Clergy Reserves and was defeated.
 In 1853 the Liberal-Conservative party, formed in 1854 by a coalition, attempted to bring him out as a candidate for the upper house, which was at this date elective.
 Though he had broken with the advanced reformers, Baldwin could not approve of the tactics of their opponents and refused to stand.

 He died on 9 December 1858 in Spadina aged 54.
 Even those who most strongly opposed his measures admitted the purity and unselfishness of his motives.
 After the concession of responsible government, he devoted himself to bringing about a good understanding between the English and French-speaking inhabitants of Canada, and his memory is held as dear among the French Canadians as in his native province of Ontario.

 Legacy

-John Ralston Saul pointed out in the inaugural LaFontaine-Baldwin symposium, that “we have killed in political strife among ourselves less than a hundred citizens – most of them on a single day at Batoche,” Saskatchewan, during the Riel Rebellion.
+John Ralston Saul pointed out in the inaugural LaFontaine-Baldwin Symposium, that “we have killed in political strife among ourselves less than a hundred citizens – most of them on a single day at Batoche,” Saskatchewan, during the Riel Rebellion.
 “The first measure of any citizen-based culture” he adds, “must not be its rhetoric or myths or leaders or laws but how few of its citizens it kills.”
 This non-violent tradition we owe to Robert Baldwin and Louis-Hippolyte LaFontaine, who refused to abandon principle, and who walked away from retribution.

 Baldwin Steps, a series of stairs from his father's Spadina House at Austin Terrace to Davenport Road, is named after Baldwin.